Dentosal/rust_os/README.md

 * Multitasking?

 # Running
-Have qemu and vagrant installed, and run `./autoboild.sh -u`.
+Have Qemu and Vagrant installed, and run `./autobuild.sh -u`.